Farandole: In popular culture

-In the 1940 Abbott and Costello film, "A Night in the Tropics," the movie ends with the singing and dancing of "The Farandola."
+In the 1940 Abbott and Costello film A Night in the Tropics, the movie ends with the singing and dancing of Bizet's farandole.

 In 1969, a band by the name of "Love Sculpture" had an album entitled Forms & Feelings.
-One of the songs was "Farandole" by Georges Bizet.
+One of the songs was Bizet's farandole.

-Bob James on his album "Two" performed Bizet's Farandole in a jazz funk style.
+Bob James, on his album Two, performed Bizet's farandole in a jazz funk style.
 Released in 1975, the album charted at number two on the Jazz Album Charts.

-During his time as a member of the 1980s metal band Talas, Billy Sheehan performed another rock cover of Bizet's "The Farandole", which was subsequently covered, in a similar manner by Dream Theater.
+During his time as a member of the 1980s metal band Talas, Billy Sheehan performed another rock cover of Bizet's farandole, which was subsequently covered, in a similar manner by Dream Theater.

-In Madeleine L'Engle's A Wind in the Door, the Farandolae are fictional organelles of mitochondria, which have a similar endosymbiotic relationship with mitochondria, as mitochondria have with eukaryotic cells.
+In Madeleine L'Engle's A Wind in the Door, the "Farandolae" are fictional organelles of mitochondria, which have a similar endosymbiotic relationship with mitochondria, as mitochondria have with eukaryotic cells.
 Over the course of the novel, characters physically journey inside a mitochondrion and encounter the farandolae as sentient creatures that do circular "dances" around their "trees of origin" that drain the elder fara of energy.

-Within the Society for Creative Anachronism and other associations who attempt to recreate dances of the Middle Ages and Renaissance, the Farandole is sometimes danced due to its assumed medieval origin (but see the historical concerns above).
+Within the Society for Creative Anachronism and other associations who attempt to recreate dances of the Middle Ages and Renaissance, the farandole is sometimes danced due to its assumed medieval origin (but see the historical concerns above).
 Examples can be found on YouTube.